wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 5.4.5 =
+* Added a new filter `wp_sms_admin_notify_registration` for admin receivers mobile numbers in registration new user
+* Added a new property `$documentUrl` in gateways' class
+* Added some useful document link in the setting page
+* Added functionality in the subscriber's list to update multi subscribers group
+* Added group id column in the groups' table
+* Added Singleton functionality to initial the plugin and added `WPSms();` function to get instance of plugin

 = 5.4.4 =
 * Added smssolutionsaustralia.com.au SMS gateway
 * Added a new option in the Admin > Subscribers to change the number of items per page